dclong/blog/misc/content/2013/10/regex-equivalence.markdown

 [Regular Expression Tester](https://regex101.com/)

-1. If you use a regular expression multiple times, then there is advantage to complie it and use the compiled version ... as everyone use a plain regrex, it is compiled and then used ...
+1. In some programming languages, you have to compile a plain/text pattern into a regular expression pattern object before using it.
+    The Python module `re` automatically compiles a plain/text pattern (using `re.compile`)
+    and caches it,
+    so there is not much benefit to compile regular expressions by yourself in Python.

 2. `\W` does not include `^` and `$`.